What courses can I take to prepare for a career in perfusion?

 How many cases do I need to shadow to be competitive?

 While there is no magic number of observed cases required beyond the prerequisite to apply, seeking out additional shadowing opportunities can significantly enhance your application.
-More importantly, it demonstrates your commitment to the profession and helps you gain a deeper understanding of the critical role perfusionists play in patient care.
-We encourage you to take full advantage of every opportunity to gain experience, broaden your perspective, and present the strongest application possible.

 Do you accept international students?